 The most common route of ovarian cancer spread is within the peritoneal cavity.
 The benefit of administering chemotherapy directly into the peritoneal cavity is supported by preclinical and pharmacokinetic data.
-Compared to intravenous (IV) treatment, intraperitoneal (IP) administration permits a several-fold increase in drug concentration to be achieved within the abdominal cavity.
+Compared with intravenous (IV) treatment, intraperitoneal (IP) administration permits a several-fold increase in drug concentration to be achieved within the abdominal cavity.

-There is now a growing body of evidence showing a survival advantage for IP cisplatin as compared to IV administration of platinum along with intravenous taxane-based chemotherapy in women with optimally cytoreduced (to <1.0 cm) stage III epithelial ovarian cancer.
+There is now a growing body of evidence showing a survival advantage for IP cisplatin as compared with IV administration of platinum along with intravenous taxane-based chemotherapy in women with optimally cytoreduced (to <1.0 cm) stage III epithelial ovarian cancer.
 The publication of results from the most recent of these trials, Gynecologic Oncology Group (GOG) trial 172 , led the US National Cancer Institute to issue a Clinical Alert in January of 2006, strongly encouraging the use of IP chemotherapy in this subset of patients .
-A reassessment of prognostic factors associated with survival from both GOG 172 and 114 demonstrated a median overall survival on the IP arm of 110 months for stage III patients completely resected to no residual disease, compared to 82.4 months when treated intravenously .
+A reassessment of prognostic factors associated with survival from both GOG 172 and 114 demonstrated a median overall survival on the IP arm of 110 months for stage III patients completely resected to no residual disease, compared with 82.4 months when treated intravenously .
 GOG 172 IP arm was even better with a median survival of 128 months.
 Age and histology were associated with survival.
 Patients with resected positive lymph nodes benefited from IP chemotherapy.
 Patients with unevaluated retroperitoneal nodes had the worst survival, but also benefited from IP chemotherapy.
 The Society of Gynecologic Oncology has made the offering and delivery of IP chemotherapy a quality indicator for ovarian cancer care.
 Many oncologists are reluctant to deliver IP chemotherapy.
 However, while the use of IP chemotherapy is gaining acceptance, it is not universal, largely due to the greater toxicity associated with this approach.
 The data supporting IP chemotherapy as an alternative to IV chemotherapy and the controversy surrounding its use are presented elsewhere.
 (See "First-line chemotherapy for advanced (stage III or IV) epithelial ovarian, fallopian tubal, and peritoneal cancer", section on 'Intraperitoneal chemotherapy'.)

 The management of women receiving IP chemotherapy for ovarian cancer, including issues relating to placement of intraperitoneal catheters, will be reviewed here.
 Surgical therapy and initial chemotherapy for advanced ovarian cancer are discussed separately.
 (See "Cancer of the ovary, fallopian tube, and peritoneum: Staging and initial surgical management" and "First-line chemotherapy for advanced (stage III or IV) epithelial ovarian, fallopian tubal, and peritoneal cancer".)